sezna/bigbang/README.md

 See the examples directory for a minimalist working example.

+## Saving output and loading from files

+`grav_tree` supports both saving to data files and loading from them.
+Be warned, when saving to a data file, it does not currently save out the `time_step` value.
+You must provide that again when you load from a file.

+The reason for this is because the output is compliant with visualization software like [SwiftViz](https://github.com/MarkCLewis/SwiftVis2).
 # C/C++ Interface
 If you are hoping to use this with C or C++, I have provided FFI functionality.
 I have tested it on a small scale.
 I would love to work with you to test it on a larger scale and help you set it up.
 Contact me at [alex@alex-hansen.com](mailto:alex@alex-hansen.com) if you'd like help setting this up in C/C++.